 Assume that your submission directory is dir and that your compiler is called jlc.
 Assume also that dir/lib contains the runtime support file (runtime.bc for submission B, and possibly runtime.o for submission C).

-The test driver takes a number of options:
+The test driver takes a number of options and two directories as command line arguments.
+The possible options are